EDUCATION PROGRAMS AT HVCCA

-The Peekskill Artist Club is for emerging artists from the Hudson Valley region, who meet monthly for dialogue and critique to continue the growth built through discourse that characterized their time in art school.
+PEEKSKILL ARTIST CLUB is for invited, emerging artists from the Hudson Valley region, who meet monthly for dialogue and critique to continue the growth built through discourse that characterized their time in art school.

-THE BANNER PROJECT brings together six to eight artists to mentor over 300 youth to create large-scale community engaged art installations.
+THE BANNER PROJECT brought together six to eight artists to mentor over 300 youth to create large-scale community engaged art installations.

-PUBLIC TILE PROJECT calls upon 2000 students to design tiles for a trail from the Peekskill Train Station to the HVCCA.
-The project is the brainchild of Dr. Livia Straus, and artists Sarah Haviland and Jo-Ann Brody.
+PUBLIC TILE PROJECT called upon 2000 students to design tiles for a trail from the Peekskill Train Station to the HVCCA.
+The project was the brainchild of Dr. Livia Straus, and artists Jo-Ann Brody and Sarah Haviland and